chros73/rtorrent-ps-ch_setup/Android-5.0.md

 ### Connect to Samba share

-[ES File Explorer](http://www.estrongs.com) can be used for accessing `Samba shares` within our local network as well.
+[X-plore File Manager](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore&hl=en_US) can be used for accessing `Samba shares` within our local network as well.
 Once it accessed to a share then a selected file can be `Open with` by any application (it has a role as a middle layer).

-Set up new share under `Network` tab using `New` command in `|` at top right:
+`Add a new server` under `LAN` at the left side of the app:
+* set a "Label" (display name)
-* set "Server" to "ip/sharename", e.g. `192.168.1.8/wd3`
+* set "Server" to "ip", e.g. `192.168.1.8`
+* set "Path" to "sharename", e.g. `wd3`
 * set "Username", "Password"
-* set a "Display name"
+* enable `SMB v2`

 That's it, it should work.
 If not and you are sure that it should (e.g. there's no firewall blocking, etc.) then ping the IP of the Ubuntu machine from a terminal app (I'm not kidding :) ) and try to connect to it again.